Blinkinlabs/circuitpainter/README.md

 The goal of circuitpainter is to make the most common parts of PCB generation easy, and you might want to do things that this API doesn't directly support.

+Note that the underlying pcbnew API is not finished, and will likely be different between even minor KiCad versions.
+Using the python help() function on these object references is a good way to explore their options, though it gets complicated because they are themselves thin wrappers over the C-language pcbnew library.
+Eventually, you'll need to dig through the KiCad source to figure out how things are supposed to work, and don't forget to check the bug tracker if things aren't working correctly, because it probably is a bug and there might be a workaround / fix.

+## Extended object properties

+Circuit painter aims to keep circuit creation simple, but there are extra configuration settings on many objects that you might want access to.
 To facilitate this, all functions that create a PCB object will also return a reference to that object, so that you can modify it.

 For example, create a rectangular zone, and save the reference to it: